MihaiHng/Password-Shielded-Transfer/README.md

 - A PST has a few additional abilities, in regards to traditional transfers:

-  1. Claim cooldown period - sender can change its mind and cancel the transfer
+  1. Cancel cooldown period - sender can change its mind and cancel the transfer
   2. Transfer expiring time - if the receiver doesn't claim the transfer before expiring the sender is refunded

 - The system charges a [fee] for every transfer.
 The [fee] is dynamically adjusted in relation with the amount sent